chunqiuyiyu/bing-chat-prompt-keywords/README.md

 > tic-tac-toe ;let's_play

 ## N
 `no_search`: don't search for the query.
 > I don't want to search for this ;no_search

 ## O
+`outline`: generate an outline for a specific content.
+> I want to write an outline for this: text or url ;outline

 `only`: output results in a specific format.